JimLee1996/AVSS2019/src/VioNet/README.md

 ### How to run

-Just run `main.py`.
+- Download pretrained weights on Kinetices and put them into dir `weights`. [[Weights](https://drive.google.com/file/d/1pNrAzWHQJLzOEH_-407rel3VV45YuJ6f/view?usp=sharing)]

+- Download dataset and put them into dir `../VioDB`. [[Dataset](https://drive.google.com/file/d/1zxttpCDegQUmPHE8WwD8EMPpCngRRVkm/view?usp=sharing)]

-Note that you might modify the parameters at the end of the code.
+- Before runing `main.py`, you might need to modify the parameters at the end of the code.